kubota0130/ipc/README.md

 # Environment
 The scripts use a GPU to compute IPCs fast and adopt CuPy library for multiprocessing.

+### Google Colaboratory
+If you do not have available GPU(s), you can use [Google Colaboratory](https://colab.research.google.com/?utm_source=scs-index), which provides a free GPU with 12 GB memory (as of Jun 7th, 2022).
+Here is the [sample code](https://colab.research.google.com/drive/13gzqOcnnejuJYh6yAPlX2bksWFQSFzNP?usp=sharing) of `sample1_esn.ipynb` on Google Colaboratory.
+Note that, if 12-hour time limit is over or it is not used for 90 minutes, it will shut down and erase your data.

+### Using your GPU
 Please install required libraries through the following procedure.
 1. Check your CUDA version by
     ```